doanvalerie/pokemini-website/docs/implementation.md

 ### Capture Pokémon

-If the user has won the mini-game on the fight page, the Pokémon that had activated the "fight or flee" page is appended to the user's collection.
+If the user has won the mini-game on the fight page, the Pokémon that had activated the fight-or-flee page is appended to the user's collection.
 As a result, we make a HTTP POST request to the following route.
-The user's MAC address is passed as a path parameter for `:userId`. `state.enemy_uuid` – the UUID of the nearest Pokémon that had activated the "fight or flee" page – is used for `:pokemonId`.
+The user's MAC address is passed as a path parameter for `:userId`. `state.enemy_uuid` – the UUID of the nearest Pokémon that had activated the fight-or-flee page – is used for `:pokemonId`.

 ```